carloslme/ide-luis-ferrer/README.md

 # intro-data-engineering
 This repo contains the content and code of Introduction to Data Engineering for non-programmers and data scientists.

+This course is focused on teaching the fundamentals of Data Engineering with open source tools, and simple pipelines, mostly developed in local environments.

 # Topics
 ## Introduction